-The received PPDU contains a Trigger Frame with a Per User Info field addressed to the STA, or the PPDU contains an MPDU addressed to the STA which carries a “Trigger Information Field info in MAC header TBD”.
+The received PPDU contains either a Trigger Frame (excluding Trigger frame of type MU-RTS) with a Per User Info field addressed to the STA, or the PPDU contains an MPDU addressed to the STA which carries that contains an UL MU Response Scheduling A-Control subfield, but not both.
 The Per User Info field is addressed to a STA if the AID subfield is equal to the AID of the STA, if the STA is associated with the AP.
 If the STA is not associated with the AP, TBD.

-The UL MU CS Condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.
+The CS Required subfield in a Trigger frame is 1, and (#977) UL MU CS Condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0

+Otherwise, a STA shall not send an HE trigger-based PPDU

-A STA transmitting an HE trigger-based PPDU shall set the TXVECTOR parameter as follows:
+A STA transmitting an HE trigger-based PPDU in response to the reception of a Trigger frame shall set the TXVECTOR parameter as follows:

+The FORMAT parameter shall be set to HE TRIGGER-BASED

+PE_DURATION shall be set according to the value of the Packet Extension field

+TXOP_DURATION parameter shall be set according the rules defined in 25.2.1 (Updating two NAVs)

+The BSS_COLOR parameter shall be set to the value:

+If the preceding Trigger frame was received in a HE PPDU: set to the value of the COLOR subfiled in HE SIG-A of the HE PPDU

+If the Trigger frame was received in a non-HE PPDU: set to the value of the BSS Color subfield of the most recently received Operating Element for that BSS.

-The L_LENGTH parameter shall be set to the value indicated by the L-SIG Length field of the eliciting Trigger frame or of the “Trigger Information Field info in MAC header TBD”.
+The L_LENGTH parameter shall be set to the value indicated by the Length subfield (#253) of the eliciting Trigger frame.

 The CP_LTF_TYPE parameter shall be set to the value indicated by the CP-LTF subfield of the Common Info field of the eliciting Trigger frame